smthemex/ComfyUI_StoryDiffusion/README.md

 **Flux and PULID-FLUX**
 * Flux supports img2img and txt2img, and supports FP8 and NF4 (recommended) quantization models；To enable it, enter the local path of flux diffuser in 'repo_id' and select the corresponding model in 'ckpt-name';example fill "X:/xxx/xxx/black-forest-labs/FLUX.1-dev";
-* PULID-FLUX needs to connect to the dual clip nodes of comfy in clip, and select 'EVA02_CLIP_L_336_psz14_s6B.pt ' in  clip-vision, Select a Flux FP8 model (with flux in the name),'ae.safetensors' in vae, fill in 'pulid, fp8, cpu' in 'easy-function' , if your VRAM is about 24G, you can try to remove the cpu;The accompanying 'insightface' model will be automatically downloaded;
+* PULID-FLUX needs to connect to the dual clip nodes of comfy in clip, and select 'EVA02_CLIP_L_336_psz14_s6B.pt ' in  clip-vision, Select a Flux FP8('Kijai/flux-fp8' and "Shakker-Labs/AWPortrait-FL") model (with flux in the name),'ae.safetensors' in vae menu, fill in 'pulid, fp8' in 'easy-function' ;The accompanying 'insightface' model will be automatically downloaded;

 1.Installation
 -----